BA in Education, Mathematics & Business Studies (MI014)

 School Placement 3 & 4 - Year 4, Semester 8: These placements will run simultaneously over 12 weeks.
 School Placement 3 addresses the whole school elements of the extended placement beyond the classroom and provides structure to the student’s whole school learning throughout the placement including the continuation of the Professional Portfolio.
 In School Placement 4 the student teachers will plan, prepare and implement schemes of work and lesson plans in their subject areas at Junior and Senior Cycle level.
 There will be a strong emphasis on reflective practice throughout these modules.

-This programme is accredited by the Teaching Council and has been developed in response to the growing need for excellence in teaching at post-primary level.
 The programme prepares graduates for their roles in all areas of professional life in education.

 The following list demonstrates just some of the careers our graduates have pursued: